OPM/ResInsight-UserDocumentation/content/getting-started/Overview.md

 Toggling a checkbox next to an item in the **Project Tree** will toggle visibility in the window.
 Toggling a checkbox for a collection of items will affect the visibility for all items in the collection. {{< image-in-text src="images/getting-started/TreeViewToggle.png" >}}

-Context menu commands are also available to do special operations on a selected set of items.
+right-click menu commands are also available to do special operations on a selected set of items.

 How to interact and manipulate the 3D model is described in [Model Navigation]({{< relref "modelnavigation" >}})